cy384/68k-mac-rom-maps/README.md

 6. Select the ROM map
 7. Voila

-If you want a nice starting point, go to the first label that's something like "INITSTART", click, and hit 'd', which will start some diassembly.
+If you want a nice starting point, go to the first label that's something like "INITSTART", click, and hit 'd', which will start some disassembly.

 notes
 -----